 It seems to me that the shoe companies care less about injuring their customers than about selling us products that not only don’t do what they claim to (prevent injury from impact), but actually contribute to injury by encouraging people to land with greater impact than what they would if they were barefoot and could immediately feel the impact, and change the way we’re running to eliminate the impact, before running several miles, on a regular basis until our knees and backs cannot take it anymore!

-But, to answer their question, Lieberman and his collegues have been pouring over 4 years of data from Harvard’s cross-country team.
-What they discovered was not only that fore-foot-first landers were getting injured less, but also runner greater distances than those who were landing heel-first!
+But, to answer their question, Lieberman and his colleagues have been pouring over 4 years of data from Harvard’s cross-country team.
+What they discovered was not only that fore-foot-first landers were getting injured less, but also running greater distances than those who were landing heel-first!

-Fortunately for runners, there are folks like McDougall and Lieberman and a few others who have consistently been looking for evidence, rather than marketing hype, to discover the truths about running and injuries.
+Fortunately for runners, there are folks like, Robbins, McDougall, and Lieberman and a few others who have consistently been looking for evidence, rather than marketing hype, to discover the truths about running and injuries.